ashymee/nextts-project-starter/README.md

 # NextJS - Project Starter

 This nextjs project starter is suitable for team.
 Worried nothing about code styling for each developer and misunderstood of committed message of any changes.

 > Note: this is works good on VS Code.
 I have not testing with another editor.

-### How to use
+### Usage

 - clone this repo & rename the `my-app` with `your-another-stunning-app`.